cmgorden/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 When shopping for a car buyers are looking for and comparing a number of different factors.
 In order to compare the MechaCar with its' competition we will look at the following metrics:
-- cost
+- Cost
-- safety rating
+- Safety rating
-- fuel efficiency
+- Fuel efficiency
+- Fuel capacity
-- number of seats
+- Range
 <br><br>Our null hypothesis is:
 There is no difference between cost (safety rating, fuel efficiency, fuel capacity, range) of the MechaCar and cost (safety rating, fuel efficiency, number of seats) of the competition.
 <br><br>Our alternative hypothesis: